Memory chip on motherboard

 Artificial intelligence (AI) is transforming entire industries with innovative breakthroughs requiring massive amounts of expensive compute infrastructure.
-Managing AI infrastructure workflow efficiently and maximizing spend on critical workloads is crucial for a solid return on investment (ROI).
+Efficiently managing AI infrastructure and prioritizing token spend for critical workloads are essential to boost return on investment (ROI).

 If you’re not actively managing your AI workloads, you’re likely spending too much.
 Without effective cost management, clusters are often spun up and left running racking up costs while under-provisioned resources can delay projects and deliver less-than-optimal value.
 When multiple user groups are accessing multiple systems, these challenges only grow.